 More on Food Playground Singapore

-- Food Playground’s cultural cooking classes in Singapore are offered Monday to Friday starting at 9.30 am.
+- Food Playground’s cultural cooking classes in Singapore are offered every day starting at 9.30 am.

 - Each cultural cooking class is three hours and includes the meal.